nolar/kopf/docs/authentication.rst

 Custom authentication
 =====================

+In most setups, the normal authentication from one of the API client libraries is enough --- it works out of the box if those clients are installed (see :ref:`auth-piggybacking` below).
+Custom authentication is only needed if the normal authentication methods do not work for some reason, such as if you have a specific and unusual cluster setup (e.g. your own auth tokens).

 To implement a custom authentication method, one or a few login-handlers can be added.
 The login handlers should either return nothing (``None``) or an instance of `kopf.ConnectionInfo`::